cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 # 0. Introduction

-In this guide we will set up a virtual machine in the cloud and use VSCode to connect to it so that we can write and run code remotely.
-You'll be using this "remote workstation" throughout the rest of these cloud tutorials to use Azure and Docker.
+In this guide we set up a virtual machine (VM) in the Azure cloud.
+We use VSCode Server to log in; and from that point we can write and run code remotely.
+You use this *remote workstation* through the remaining cloud tutorials.

 In theory you could do this on your local computer, *without* the remote workstation, but doing things this way offers us a few advantages: